-3.04 A retaining clamp (841050818) (Fig. 1 and 2) should be mounted to the ac receptacle to hold the power unit securely and to prevent accidental loss of power.
+2.23 A retaining clamp (841050818) (Fig. 1 and 2) will be shipped with the 85B1 power unit and should be mounted to the ac receptacle to hold power unit securely and to prevent accidental loss of power.

-Danger: For safety, securely attach retaining clamp to ac outlet using outlet cover screw BEFORE attempting to install 85B1 power unit.
-Fig. 8.
-The power unit and any other cord plugged into the ac outlet should always be unplugged completely from outlet BEFORE attempting to attach or remove the clamp. will prevent the possibility of a loosened retainer clamp or metallic outlet cover making contact with the ac prongs of the 85B1 power unit when partially withdrawn from outlet.
-Do not use retaining clamp on outlets where the cover mounting screw holds the duplex outlet in the box.
+Danger: Securely attach retaining clamp to ac outlet using outlet cover screw BEFORE attempting to install 85B1 power unit.
+See Fig. 8. removing 85B1 power unit, always unplug the power unit completely from the outlet BEFORE attempting to remove the retaining clamp. will prevent the possibility of a loosened retainer clamp or metallic outlet cover making contact with the ac prongs of the 85B1 power unit when partially withdrawn from outlet.
+Do not use an 841050818 or similar retaining clamp on outlets where the cover mounting screw holds the duplex outlet in the box.